Margot Singer, featured in the new Ocean State Review

 —The body is not just the physical body, the instructor said.
 There is an energy that extends beyond our physical wellbeing.

 Sam pushed her thoughts away and turned her closed eyes upward toward her brow point.
+A black blob vibrated behind her lids.
+She focused on her breath.

 — The chakras bring in and emit a flow of energy, the instructor continued.
 But in times of struggle or change, the energy can become blocked.